 The detailed manual to clean install macOS Big Sur

-macOS Big Sur continues the list of Central California landmarks as well as marks the new operating system for Apple.
+Apple released macOS Big Sur on November 12, 2020. macOS Big Sur continues the list of Central California landmarks as well as marks the new operating system for Mac.
 Those who tried it say that it’s more stable.
 It also sports a refreshed version of Safari that is 50% faster than Chrome.
 Here’s how to perform a clean install of macOS Big Sur with pictures and helpful tips along the way.

 What is a clean install?
 (Big Sur or any other macOS)

 A clean install means that you install the macOS onto the erased drive.

 A clean install is the opposite of macOS upgrade.
 You format your hard drive, and therefore, it keeps no leftovers from the previous macOS.

 - macOS performs faster